Music Writing about Images

 Walk.
 Run

 Given the circumstances, Walk (lyrics: “I’m learning to walk again…”), from the 2011 album Wasting Light, just had to be included in the set.
-These Days, from the same studio recording, also featured with some adjustments to the lyrics to fit in with Grohl’s fracture narrative, amply displayed in a run through of some big screen visuals (“my Power Point slide presentation”, Grohl called it), including the before and after X-ray pics.
-The set also included a number that the band hadn’t played for a long time, Wind Up, from their second album, The Color and the Shape that also features Everlong, Monkey Wrench and My Hero.
+These Days, from the same studio recording, also featured with some adjustments to the lyrics to fit in with Grohl’s fracture narrative, amply displayed in a run through of some big screen visuals (“my Power Point slide presentation”, Grohl called it), including the before and after X-ray photographs.
+The set also included Wind Up, a number that the band hadn’t played for a long time, from their second album, The Color and the Shape that also features Everlong, Monkey Wrench and My Hero.
 Grohl described this one affectionately as “so 1997”.
 Even more nostalgic was This is a Call, the first single from the Foo Fighters self-titled debut album in 1995.

 The verdict